 Description

-This indicator measures the proportion of employees aged 16-64 who reported receiving job related training within the last 3 months.
+This indicator measures the proportion of those in employment (aged 16-64) who reported participating in job-related training within the last 3 months.

 Source